 About Us

 Branches organise their own regional events.
-Branch members are automatically members of the Society and are welcomed all over the world by other Branches.
+Branch members are automatically members of the Society and welcomed all over the world by other Branches.
 The Society maintains the standards by training teachers and providing assessment, organising summer schools and giving overall leadership for the promotion of Scottish Country Dancing and its music.

 This worldwide network of Branches provides a great community spirit.